-(1) Every pleading and every brief or memorandum filed in any proceeding in this Court shall bear a certificate by the attorney or party who files it that, prior to filing or contemporaneously if filing by electronic means, copies have been served on counsel for the parties or unrepresented parties, either, electronically, in person or by mailing it postage prepaid, properly addressed.
-This certificate may be by rubber stamp or typing, or it may be contained in the text of the pleading.

-- (2) Parties who have not consented to electronic service must be served with a copy of any pleading or other document filed electronically in accordance with the Federal Rules of Civil Procedure, the Local Rules, and the administrative procedures. - (3) The certificate of service must identify the method of service upon each party.
+- Every pleading and every brief or memorandum filed in any proceeding in this Court shall bear a certificate by the attorney or party who files it that, prior to filing or contemporaneously if filing by electronic means, copies have been served on all counsel for the parties or their attorneys unrepresented parties, either, electronically, in person or by mailing it postage prepaid, properly addressed.
+This certificate may be by rubber stamp or typing, or it may be contained in the text of the pleading. - (2) Parties who have not consented to electronic service must be served with a copy of any pleading or other document filed electronically in accordance with the Federal Rules of Civil Procedure, the Local Rules, and the administrative procedures. - (3) The certificate of service must identify the method of service upon each party.

 (g) Service of Documents by Electronic Means.
+[Moved from 5.5.1]

-- (1) The "Notice of Electronic Filing" automatically generated by the Court's Electronic Filing System, except as provided below, constitutes service of the filed documents on all parties who have consented to electronic service. - (2) Most sealed filings do not produce a Notice of Electronic Filing, and therefore service by the filer of any sealed document must be in accordance with the Federal Rules of Civil Procedure and the Local Rules. - (h) Deposit for Service.
-Except as provided by law in cases involving indigent persons, the United States Marshal shall not be compelled to perform any service until the deposit of a sum sufficient to cover the immediate costs has been made, and may demand security in a reasonable amount for further costs.
+The "Notice of Electronic Filing" automatically generated by the Court's Electronic Filing System, except as provided below, constitutes service of the filed documents on all parties who have consented to electronic service.
+Parties who have not consented to electronic service must be served with a copy of any pleading or other

+- document filed electronically in accordance with the Federal Rules of Civil Procedure and the Local Rules. - (2) Most sealed filings do not produce a Notice of Electronic Filing, and therefore service by the filer of any sealed document must be in accordance with the Federal Rules of Civil Procedure and the Local Rules.

+(h) Deposit for Service.
+Except as provided by law in cases involving indigent persons, the United States Mmarshal shall not be compelled to perform any service until the deposit of a sum sufficient to cover the immediate costs shall have has been made, and may demand security in a reasonable amount for further costs.